EconomyLens.com

 Related

-Munich airport said that on Friday “from 9:30 pm air traffic was restricted and then cancelled due to drone sightings”, meaning 23 incoming flights were diverted, and 12 bound for Munich were cancelled.
+Munich airport said that on Friday “from 9:30 pm air traffic was restricted and then cancelled due to drone sightings,” meaning 23 incoming flights were diverted and 12 bound for Munich were cancelled.
 Forty-six departures from the airport had to be cancelled or delayed until Saturday, with a total of 6,500 passengers affected.
-A police spokesman told AFP that there were “two simultaneous confirmed drone sightings by police patrols just before 11 pm around the north and south runways.”
-“The drones immediately moved away, before they could be identified,” he added.
+Traffic resumed at 7:00 am Saturday (0500 GMT) but with delays, and of the 1,000 departures or arrivals scheduled, some 170 were canceled for “operational reasons,” the airport said.

-“As on the previous night, the airport, in collaboration with the airlines, promptly provided supplies for passengers in the terminals.
-Camp beds were set up, along with blankets, drinks, and snacks,” the airport said.
-The first disruption on Thursday caused more than 30 flights to be cancelled there and left nearly 3,000 passengers stranded.
-It began at 8:30 pm local time when police say drones were spotted in areas close to the airport, including the towns of Freising and Erding.
+The first disruption due to drone sightings on Thursday had caused more than 30 flights to be cancelled there and left nearly 3,000 passengers stranded.
+Police said drones were spotted throughout that day in areas close to the airport, including the towns of Freising and Erding.
 Erding plays host to an airfield used by the German military.
 Bild newspaper said some of the drones were spotted flying over the facility, although police could not confirm this.
+The sightings caused the closure of both runways.
+Police helicopters were deployed, but authorities said they had no information about the type or number of drones involved.

 – High alert –

-Earlier on Friday, German Interior Minister Alexander Dobrindt said the first night’s incident was a “wake-up call” on the threat from drones.
+Early on Friday, German Interior Minister Alexander Dobrindt said the first night’s incident was a “wake-up call” on the threat from drones.
 “The race between the threat from drones and the defence against drones is becoming more and more difficult,” he told Bild, adding that “more financing and research” on the issue was urgently needed at the national and European levels.

 The drone sightings in Denmark and high-profile aerial incursions in Estonia and Poland have heightened fears that Russia’s assault on Ukraine could spill over Europe’s borders.
 Ukrainian President Volodymyr Zelensky warned Europe on Thursday that the recent drone incursions showed Moscow was looking to “escalate” its aggression.
-Germany is on high alert, saying a swarm of them had flown over the country last week, including over military and industrial sites.
-Denmark also raised the alarm, with Prime Minister Mette Frederiksen reiterating last week that only one country “poses a threat to Europe’s security — and that’s Russia.”
+Germany is on high alert, saying a swarm of drones had flown over the country last week, including over military and industrial sites.
+Denmark also raised the alarm, with Prime Minister Mette Frederiksen reiterating last week that only one country “poses a threat to Europe’s security—and that’s Russia.”
 Moscow said it “firmly rejects” any suggestion of involvement, with Russian President Vladimir Putin accusing Europe of stoking “hysteria” to justify rising military spending.

 © 2024 AFP